-- Determining the suitability of prospective candidates and selecting suitable candidates for the position. - Determining employment terms and negotiating details, such as salary, hours and other compensation. - Factors that are relevant in evaluating the level of self-interest, familiarity or intimidation threats created by providing recruiting services to an audit client include: - The nature of the requested assistance. - The role of the individual to be recruited. - Any conflicts of interest or relationships that might exist between the candidates and the firm providing the advice or service. - An example of an action that might be a safeguard to address such a self-interest, familiarity or intimidation threat is using professionals who are not audit team members to perform the service.
+- Factors that are relevant in identifying self-interest, familiarity or intimidation threats created by providing recruiting services to an audit client, and evaluating the level of such threats include: - The nature of the requested assistance. - The role of the individual to be recruited. - Any conflicts of interest or relationships that might exist between the candidates and the firm providing the advice or service. - An example of an action that might be a safeguard to address such a self-interest, familiarity or intimidation threat is using professionals who are not audit team members to perform the service.